-PAD 102 The Manager and System Relationships 2 Units
+PAD 102 The Manager & System Relationships

-Prerequisite: PAD 101 and sponsorship by a governmental agency.
+Prerequisite: PAD 101 & sponsorship by a governmental agency.

 A practical study of the public manager as a member of an organization with emphasis upon the processes and procedures necessary for managerial competence.
-Topics include management practices, employee motivation, organizational communications, equal employment opportunity and employee-management relations.
+Topics include management practices, employee motivation, organizational communications, budgetary systems and management, equal employment opportunity and employee-management relations.
 Student may elect to take course on a pass/fail basis.
 A "P" is assigned for a grade of "C" or better.